teamulster2/report/report/04_implementation/01_flutter_application.md

 of utilizing the Singleton design pattern principle for all key parts of the app.
-While the provider package ensures the existence of only one service provider instance, a critical issues arises when initializing all key parts.
+While the provider package ensures the existence of only one service provider instance, a critical issue arises when initializing all key parts.
 This is mostly because of the asynchronous execution of code parts which have to be synchronized.
 Solving this issue needed some sort of *Mutex* to be implemented.